akkartik/mu/subx/Readme.md

 ### primitives built atop system calls

-_(Where these return compound objects that don't fit in a register, the caller usually passes in allocated memory for it.)_
+_(Compound arguments are usually passed in by reference.
+Where the results are compound objects that don't fit in a register, the caller usually passes in allocated memory for it.)_

 #### assertions for tests
 * `check-ints-equal`: fails current test if given ints aren't equal